 A clinical trial is generally required to support a PMA application and is sometimes required for a premarket notification.
 Such trials generally require submission of an application for an Investigational Device Exemption, or IDE.
 The IDE application must be supported by appropriate data, such as animal and laboratory testing results, showing that it is safe to test the device in humans and that the testing protocol is scientifically sound.
 The IDE must be approved in advance by the FDA for a specified number of patients (unless the product is deemed a nonsignificant risk device eligible for more abbreviated IDE requirements).
 Clinical trials are subject to extensive monitoring, record keeping and reporting requirements.
-Clinical trials may begin once the IDE application is approved by the FDA and the appropriate institutional review boards, or IRB, at the clinical trial sites, and must comply with FDA regulations.
-To conduct a clinical trial, we also are required to obtain the patients' informed consent that complies with both FDA requirements and state and federal privacy and human subject protection regulations.
+Clinical trials may begin once the IDE application is approved by the FDA and the appropriate institutional review boards, or IRBs, at the clinical trial sites, and must comply with FDA requirements and state and federal privacy and human subject protection regulations.
 We, the FDA or the IRB could suspend a clinical trial at any time for various reasons, including a belief that the risks to study subjects outweigh the anticipated benefits.
 Even if a trial is completed, the results of clinical testing may not adequately demonstrate the safety and efficacy of the device or may otherwise not be sufficient to obtain FDA approval to market the product in the U.S.